Manage Federation with Azure

 10. You can select Enable FICAM Profile to turn on United States government-specific settings.
 This step is for FedRAMP users only.

-11. Click Create Login Authenticator to validate the provided information and to link your CXone account to your Azure account.
+11. Click Create Login Authenticator to validate the provided information and to link your CXone Mpower account to your Azure account.

 12. Open the login authenticator.